Common Travel Problems And How to Overcome Them

 Have you ever checked your passport multiple times in a single hour, only to check it again in the next?
 Generally, you do your best to take every possible measure to protect your travel documents, especially your passport and visa when travelling abroad.

-Losing them is a major travel problem as you may be denied entry into the country you’re visiting, and you may not be able to fly home either.
+Losing them is a major travel problem as you may be denied entry into the country you are visiting, and you may not be able to fly home either.

 If you find yourself in this situation, what can you do about it?

 - Report the loss to the local police.
 Head to the nearest local police station as soon as possible and file a report about your lost passport or visa.
-You’ll need to get a police report in order to replace the lost document.
+You will need to get a police report in order to replace the lost document.

 - Contact your embassy or consulate.
 Your embassy or consulate can assist you in getting a new passport, visa, or emergency travel document.

 - Contact your travel takaful operator.
 If you have travel takaful, reach out to your takaful operator for assistance.
-If you get the Platinum TripCare 360 Takaful, you’ll receive up to RM1,500 in reimbursements for lost or stolen travel documents.
+If you get the Platinum TripCare 360 Takaful, you will receive up to RM1,500 in reimbursements for lost or stolen travel documents.

-Pro-tip: Make a digital copy of your passport and visa, and password-protect them in a secure cloud storage service, like Dropbox or iCloud.
-This way, if you lose your original documents, you’ll still have a copy of them.
+Pro-tip: Make a digital copy of your passport and visa and password-protect them in a secure cloud storage service, like Dropbox or iCloud.
+This way, if you lose your original documents, you will still have a copy of them.

 Medical Emergencies